Anne Cuvelier

 Leoville Poyferre 2022 (barrel sample) 98p

 Tasted in April 2023.
-58% C. Sauvignon, 34% Merlot, 4% C. Franc and 4% P. Verdot.
+58% Cabernet Sauvignon, 34% Merlot, 4% Cabernet Franc, and 4% Petit Verdot.
 14.4% alcohol.
-Rich and elegant, with concentrated blackcurrants, graphite, and tobacco leaves on the nose, splendid on the palate with vibrancy and complexity, refined, silky tannin, superb structure, and vibrant.
+Rich and elegant, with concentrated blackcurrants, graphite, and tobacco leaf notes on the nose, this wine is splendid on the palate, offering vibrancy and complexity, refined silky tannins, superb structure, and vibrancy.
 Long, mineral finish.
 Exceptional effort.

 Leoville Poyferre 2021 (barrel sample) 94p